Ghostkeeper/SettingsGuide/resources/descriptions/skin_overlap_mm.md

 This setting makes the skin overlap a bit with the adjacent structures.
 This makes the skin adhere better to those structures.

-The overlap in this setting is expressed as a percentage of the average line width between the skin lines and the innermost wall lines.

 ![No overlap](skin_overlap_none.png)
 ![Some overlap](skin_overlap_20.png)